What Is Passive Fire Protection (PFP)

-Passive fire protection (PFP) involves components adopted in an attempt to contain fires or slow the spread of fire.
+Passive Fire Protection involves components adopted in an attempt to contain fires or slow the spread of fire.
 It is one of the three forms of structural fire protection, along with active fire protection and fire prevention.

-The purpose of PFP is to maximise the time available to evacuate a property, or prevent a fire from taking hold in the first place.
+The purpose of PFP is to maximize the time available to evacuate a property, or prevent a fire from taking hold in the first place.

 PFP measures are intended to contain a fire in the fire compartment of origin, thus limiting the spread of fire and smoke for a limited period of time, as determined the local building code and fire code.
 PFP measures, such as firestops, fire walls, and fire doors, are tested to determine the fire-resistance rating of the final assembly, usually expressed in terms of hours of fire resistance (e.g., ⅓, ¾, 1, 1½, 2, 3, 4 hour).